chibuikeeugene/analytics_engineering_ecommerce/README.md

 A. Project Title:
-Ecommerce Analytics Engineering with DBT and Big query
+1. Ecommerce Analytics Engineering with DBT and Big Query

 B. Project Objectives:
 1. To develop and deploy a real-time e-commerce data analytics platform for use by business stakeholders